thindil/steamsky/bin/doc/MODDING.md

-  replaced with name of skill used by ship engineer, `{GunnerySkill}` which later will be replaced with name of skill used to operate guns on ship, `{TalkingSkill}` which later will be replaced with name of skill used to talk in bases or with other ships.
+  replaced with name of skill used by ship engineer, `{GunnerySkill}` which later will be replaced with name of skill used to operate guns on ship, `{TalkingSkill}` which later will be replaced with name of skill used to talk in bases or with other ships, `{PerceptionSkill}` which later will be replaced with name of skill used to notice other ships.

 ## Goals